+Proofs and reprints.
 Proofs and reprint order forms will ordinarily be sent to the senior author.
 Please inform the Editor well in advance of any change in address or system for handling proofs.
 Check proofs carefully for errors.
-Examine illustrations to be sure that presson materials have not been accidentally lost.
+Examine illustrations to be sure that press-on materials have not been accidentally lost.
 Corrections will be made without charge but revisions that are an author's doing will be charged to the author at \$1.25 per revision line.
 If a change is needed, try to make the replacement the same length as the deletion.